PARTICIPANTS MEETINGS DRAFT WORK PLAN INVESTIGATIONS

 The simultaneous consideration of water and solute mass contents allows this model to truly resolve the aerosol-cloud interactive processes, such as the size-dependent aqueous chemistry and the recycling of aerosols after cloud dissipation.
 Furthermore, this particle framework may take any type of aerosol size distribution for its initial conditions, either observed or parameterized.
 For most applications where observations of aerosol physical and chemical properties are not available, we will adopt the a trimodal log-normal distribution as suggested by Whitby (1978) or Jaenicke (1993) for different areas:

-where N, ro and s, are the total number concentration, modal value and standard deviation for each mode, respectively, and the subscript i = 1, 2, 3 represents the 3 modes.
+where N, ro and s are the total number concentration, modal value and standard deviation for each mode, respectively, and the subscript i = 1, 2, 3 represents the 3 modes.
 Because of all these features, this cloud microphysical model is in effect also an aerosol model.

 Some modifications have been made since the Chen and Lamb (1994) version: For the microphysical processes, the more detailed formulas of Böhm’s (1992a, b) are used to calculate the fall speed and collision efficiencies of droplets; also, a hybrid coalescence efficiency that combines the experimental results of Low and List (1982) and Beard and Ochs (1984) is used to give a more complete cover of the size range.
 For the chemistry, nitric acid vapor and nitrate are included as additional gas-phase and aqueous-phase species.
 Some aerosol growth mechanisms are also considered in the latest version.